collective/collective.geo.flexitopic/README.rst

 * Title: search or sort by title (see above)
 * Description: search description only (search see above, no sorting here!)
-* Dates (effective, created, ...):  will be converted to  date ranges and can be selected with the JQuery Slider Plugin)
+* Dates (effective, created, ...):  will be converted to  date ranges and can be selected with the JQuery JSlider_ Plugin)
 * Location (path index): will not be displayed in the search form and always be applied to the query
 * Keyword Indices (like tags): a drop down list will be generated to